HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 closed.
 If the library was defunded and kept open by volunteers, it would only serve the rudimentary function of checking out books to students.
-The librarian’s salary is funded by the parcel tax that will come up for re-election in 2013 (D. Van Hook, personal communication, September 2010).
+The librarian’s salary is funded by the parcel tax that will come up for re-election in 2013 (D. V------, personal communication, September 2010).

-Portola Middle School is threatened by declining enrollment due to several factors.
+P------ Middle School is threatened by declining enrollment due to several factors.
 The school has had safety problems in the past, and safety has greatly improved but continues to be an area of concern.
 In May 2008, students threw rocks at a teacher when she would not admit